-No business owner wants to lose a sale – especially if the owner already covered the original shipping costs out of pocket.
+No business owner wants to lose a sale–especially if the owner already covered the original shipping costs out of pocket.
 However, one of the best ways to handle returns is to simply pay for the full cost of shipping back the items at the lowest rate that makes sense.
-Moreover, this policy should be front and center.
-An estimated 55% of eCommerce shoppers abandon their purchases when extra costs are too high, such as shipping costs and an inflexible return policy.

 Whether your business is virtual or physical, your customers now expect free and fast delivery.
 To learn how our point of sale solutions can help streamline some of the shipping process, schedule a free demo with a Clover Business Consultant today.CONTACT SALES

 Sign up and learn more about Clover.